-- 1. Apply osteopathic principles such as the osteopathic tenets and the values of holistic, personcentered care to an appropriate patient care plan for the thoracic spine in a clinical setting or case discussion.
-(OPP Principles/Integration) - 2.
-Apply knowledge and skills related to osteopathic manipulative treatment to an appropriate patient care plan for the thoracic spine in a clinical setting or case discussion.
-(OMM/OMT Principles/Integration) - 3.
-Participate in learning experiences in academic, clinical, and community settings that include observation and hands-on application of OMT as applied to the thoracic spine and as supervised by COM-credentialed physicians (DO or MD).
+- 1. Apply osteopathic principles such as the osteopathic tenets and the values of holistic, personcentered care to an appropriate patient care plan for the synovial joints and neurocranium in a clinical setting or case discussion.
+(OPP Principles/Integration) - Apply knowledge and skills related to osteopathic manipulative treatment to an appropriate patient care plan for the synovial joints and neurocranium in a clinical setting or case discussion.
+(OMM/OMT Principles/Integration) - Participate in learning experiences in academic, clinical, and community settings that include observation and hands-on application of OMT as applied to the synovial joints and neurocranium as supervised by COM-credentialed physicians (DO or MD).
 (OMM/OMT Observation/Application)